 User $k$ wants to compute $\mbox{vec}^T({\bf X}){\bf I}^{L'\times L'}\otimes {\bf V}_k$.
 The problem is then equivalent to that with data ${\bf X} \in \mathbb{F}_{q^z}^{L'd\times 1}$, with coefficient matrices now changed to ${\bf I}\otimes {\bf V}_k', {\bf I}\otimes {\bf V}_k, k=[1:3]$.
 The signal spaces ${\bf U}_k$ are also changed to ${\bf I}\otimes {\bf U}_k$.
 Note that this is essentially different from the field size extension presented in Section \ref{subsec:field_size}, where the dimensions of the coefficient matrices are not changed after the extension, only the field size is changed.
-We refer to this as the \emph{matrix extension}, since the dimensions (size) of the coefficient matrices scales by a factor of $L'$ (but the field size remains unchanged).
-The ranks of ${\bf U}_k$ and ${\bf V}_k'$ also scale by $L'$, as do the ranks of all subspaces considered e.g., in Theorem \ref{thm:decomposition} or Theorem \ref{thm:LP}.
-Thus, the RHS of all constraints in \ref{thm:LP} scale by $L'$, implying a similar scaling of the $\lambda_\bullet$ parameters.
+We refer to this as the \emph{matrix extension}, since the dimensions (sizes) of the coefficient matrices scale by a factor of $L'$ (but the field size remains unchanged).
+The ranks of ${\bf U}_k$ and ${\bf V}_k'$ also scale by $L'$, as do the ranks of all subspaces considered in \eqref{eq:constraintfirst}-\eqref{eq:constraintlast}.
+Thus, the RHS of all constraints in \eqref{eq:constraintfirst}-\eqref{eq:constraintlast} scale by $L'$, implying a similar scaling of the $\lambda_\bullet$ parameters.
 Thus, all rational values of $\lambda_\bullet$ parameters can be transformed into integer values by considering a matrix extension by a factor $L'$ where $L'$ is the common denominator of the rational values.
-It follows then from a basic continuity argument that a download cost of $\Delta/L = f(\lambda_{123},\lambda_{12},\lambda_{13},\lambda_{23},\lambda)$ is also achievable for all non-negative real parameters $\lambda_\bullet$ subject to the same constraints \eqref{eq:constraintfirst}-\eqref{eq:constraintlast}.